 If the dosage is correct for you and kept within the recommendations, then there are very few side effects to l-carnitine supplementation, making this a mostly safe and popular supplement.
-Be sure to take your time to buy from trusted brands ONLY so you are sure what you are getting, and look for highly recommended products with good customer reviews.
+Be sure to take your time to buy from trusted l-carnitine brands ONLY, so you are absolutely sure what you are getting, and look for highly recommended products with good customer reviews.

 Side effects, when they do occur, include nausea, vomiting, stomach cramps and diarrhea, but this only usually happens when taken at too high a dosage.
 More serious side effects can include elevated heart rate, high blood pressure and fever, in which case the supplements should be stopped immediately and medical advice sought.

 Thank you for reading this article from zestforever.
 Please remember that supplements are not intended to treat or cure medical diseases and you should always consult your doctor before using them for this purpose.
 Comments are welcomed below, and I will to get back to you as soon as I can.